Case Study: Embedding Sustainability in Dietetic Placements (2025)

 Contact Information

-SFS Education in Nutrition & Dietetics degrees: Global Case Studies (2023.07)
+Case Studies: SFS Education in Nutrition & Dietetics Degrees Globally (2025)

 At a Glance

-• We are an international group of collaborating dietetic educator who share our stories about integrating sustainable food systems into nutrition and dietetic curriculum.
+• We are an international group of collaborating dietetic educators who share our stories about integrating sustainable food systems into nutrition and dietetic curriculum.

-• An online platform for sharing examples serves as a series of mini case studies
+• Dietetic educators integrating SFS education into the curriculum have shared examples.
+There is an online platform for sharing examples that serves as a series of mini case studies.

 History